Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 Brian.

-Yeah, this is sort of a ridiculous, quote unquote, historic meeting.
+Yeah, this is sort of a ridiculous, quote-unquote, historic meeting.

-Trump had given him fifty days and now he's given him ten days and all of a sudden they had a big talk on the phone and they're going to go up there and meet.
+And now all of a sudden they had a big talk on the phone and they're going to go up there and meet.

-And Putin strangely is sending in Kirill Dmitriev, who is a Russian but a graduate of Stanford University, also Harvard Business School.
+And Putin, strangely, is sending in Kirill Dmitriev, who is a Russian, but a graduate of Stanford University, also Harvard Business School.

-And he has worked his career mostly at Goldman Sachs.
+He's massively a part of the American establishment and he has worked his career mostly at Goldman Stacks.

-He's a young global leader of the World Economic Forum and fundamentally may not be working on Putin's best behalf, given the severity of the situation.
+He's a young global leader of the World Economic Forum and fundamentally may not be working on Putin's best behalf given the severity of the situation.

 From the very beginning, all Russia has wanted is for the Americans to get off their neighboring country's soil.

-But it's the US sort of Wolfowitz doctrine that has declared that our goal is to prevent the rise of any power that can resist American hegemony and unilateralism.
+But it's the U.S. sort of Wolfowitz doctrine that has declared that our goal is to prevent the rise of any power that can resist American hegemony and unilateralism.

 And so we're the ones that have started this conflict.